 We may use your personal information to:

-- send you our weekly newsletter or important updates (if subscribed)
+- send you our monthly newsletter or important updates (only if subscribed)

 - manage contacts and send messages

 - ensure that content from our site is presented in the most effective manner for you and for your computer

 - provide you with information or services that you request from us which may be of interest to you

 - carry out our obligations arising from any contracts entered into between you and us

 - interact with external social networks and platforms (e.g. social media widgets and share bars)